michaelhesch/ci-ms-4/README.md

 11. [GitHub:](https://github.com/)
     - GitHub is used to store the project's code after being pushed from the local development machine using Git.
 12. [Heroku](https://www.heroku.com/)
-    - Heroku was used to deploy the site and provides cloud hosting for the live version of the site.
+    - Heroku was used to deploy the site and provides cloud hosting for the live version of the site and the production Postgres database.
 13. [Code Institute Full-Stack Developer Course](https://www.codeinstitute.net/)
     - Code snippets were referenced for styling various elements of the site, and organization of the social media links footer section.